stonith404/pingvin-share/docs/oauth2-guide.md

 #### OpenID Connect

-If your provider support OpenID connect, it's extremely easy to extend [`GenericOidcProvider`](../backend/src/oauth/provider/genericOidc.provider.ts) to add a new OpenID Connect provider.
+If your provider supports OpenID connect, it's extremely easy to extend [`GenericOidcProvider`](../backend/src/oauth/provider/genericOidc.provider.ts) to add a new OpenID Connect provider.

 The [Google provider](../backend/src/oauth/provider/google.provider.ts)
-and [Microsoft provider](../backend/src/oauth/provider/microsoft.provider.ts) are good examples:
+and [Microsoft provider](../backend/src/oauth/provider/microsoft.provider.ts) are good examples.

 Here are some discovery URIs for popular providers: